Improving Emotional Intelligence (EQ)

 Mindfulness is an ally of emotional and social awareness

 To build social awareness, you need to recognize the importance of mindfulness in the social process.
 After all, you can’t pick up on subtle nonverbal cues when you’re in your own head, thinking about other things, or simply zoning out on your phone.
-Social awareness requires you to be present in the moment.
-While many of us pride ourselves on an ability to multitask, doing so means you’ll miss the subtle emotional shifts taking place in other people that help you to fully understand them.
+Social awareness requires your presence in the moment.
+While many of us pride ourselves on an ability to multitask, this means that you’ll miss the subtle emotional shifts taking place in other people that help you fully understand them.